nosajio/modularscale/Readme.md

 ## Modular Scale Components

 This repo contains a host of different helpers for working with modular scales.
-So far supported languages include: SCSS,
+So far supported languages include: SCSS, Javascript, and Styled Components.

 Support for CSS, Javascript and Styled Components is still in the works and coming soon.